ibm-cloud-docs/key-protect/tutorials/secure-import.md

     You use this directory to store files for later steps.

 2. Create an import token for your
-{{site.data.keyword.keymanagementserviceshort}} service instance, and then save the response to a JSON file.
+{{site.data.keyword.keymanagementserviceshort}} instance, and then save the response to a JSON file.

     ```cURL